run-ai/docs/docs/admin/config/clusters.md

     1. Check the message in the Run:ai platform for further details regarding the missing prerequisites.
     2. Inspect the `runai-public` ConfigMap:

         * Open your terminal.
-In the terminal, type the following command to list all ConfigMaps in the `runai-public` namespace:
+In the terminal, type the following command to list all ConfigMaps in the `runai` namespace:

         ```bash
-        kubectl get configmap -n runai-public
+        kubectl get configmap -n runai
         ```

     3. Describe the ConfigMap